Find out more about Individual Voluntary Agreements and whether they could be the debt solution to get you on the journey to financial freedom.

 Who Can Apply for an IVA?

+An IVA is avilable to all residents of England, Wales and Northern Ireland who qualify.
 Applying for an IVA is a straightforward process.
 The first step is to contact us for free today or request a callback.
 We will take a look at your current level of debt, your income and expenditure and your monthly surplus.
 If we agree that an IVA is a suitable debt solution for you, then we will draft a proposal to send to your creditors for the settlement of your outstanding debts.
 Your creditors will review the proposal and decide whether or not to agree to the IVA.

 What Are the Qualifying Criteria for an IVA?